andrewkeller/REALbasic-Common-KFS-BSD/README.txt

   - StatusLoggerKFS, StatusLogEntryKFS, StatusLogQueryKFS - A logging framework.

-  - SwapGlobalsKFS - A set of functions for allocating swap files in a standardized way.

   - UnitTestArbiterKFS, UnitTestBaseClassKFs, UnitTestExceptionKFS, UnitTestWindowKFS - A unit testing framework for REALbasic.